 WHEN I FLY

-I said, “You know, I’ve always wondered what it would be like to fly but I’ve not had the chance.
+I said, “You know, I’ve always thought what it would be like to fly but I’ve not had the chance.
 Not like you.
 You’ve got ten seconds to find out.”

 That’s when he looked at me, “Ten seconds, that long, are you sure?
 I thought it would be much shorter.”

-“Nope ten’ll do it,” and I counted it down.
+“Nope ten will do it,” and I counted it down.
 Extra slowly.
-Ended with, ten and… splat.”
+Ended with, "one and… splat.”

 Now he was really shaking.
-I could hear his mind repeating from his mouth, “A long time, ten seconds.”
+I could hear his mind repeating out of his mouth, “A long time, ten seconds.”

 “It sure is, unless you find you can fly, of course.
-Tell me, what’ll you feel?
-When I fly I think I’ll feel first the wind then the whir.”
+Tell me, what’ll you think about?
+When I fly I think I will first feel the wind then the whir.”

 “The whir?”

 “Yeah, the whir of the videotape.
 You’ll feel it.
 One second after you let go.
-You watch your life whizz by and depending on a few things you might make the end but only the real boring bastards manage that.”
+Your life whizzes by and depending on a few things you might make the end but only the real boring bastards manage that.”

 “Would you get to the end?”

 “No way, do I look that dull?
-My life’s that full.
-Sure I’ve had all the crap.
+My life’s so full.
+Sure, I’ve had all the crap.
 Like you my wife skedaddled.
 Cleared out everything.
 Left me just two maxed out cards and a broken fridge.
 But, what the hell, life’s too short.
 In your case just ten seconds the moment…”

 “I let go.
 So, what did you do?”

-“Easy, I planted my boots on the dirt, dusted down the suit and started afresh.
+“Easy, I stuck my boots on the dirt, dusted down the suit and started afresh.
 That sure beats trying to fly.
 What about you, would you finish the tape?”

 “Halfway I reckon I’d get.”

-It didn’t take much discussing.
+It didn’t take much talking about.
 One beer’s worth to be exact.
-It turned out the guy wanted to finish the tape especially after I suggested all he needed to do was a quick edit then start over just like the director creating a new scene.
+It turned out the guy wanted to finish the tape especially after I suggested all he needed to do was a quick edit then start over just like the director starting a new film scene.

 Comments